This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Jump to:

 My earliest memory of pecan pie was in college in one of my baking classes, but before that, it was during Easter as a kid when my parents gave me those little chewy pecan candies.
-Then after that, I hated those pecan candies for always getting stuck in my teeth, so I didn't touch pecan pies until I was an adult.
+After that, I hated those pecan candies because they always got stuck in my teeth, so I didn't touch pecan pies until I was an adult.

 However, my mind was blown away by this creamy, maple-flavored pecan pie that I could not stop eating.
-Then one time, I was on the road in Kentucky working on a cooking show and got the famous Kentucky bourbon pecan pie, even though they were selfish with the bourbon.
+Then, once, I was on the road in Kentucky working on a cooking show, and I got the famous Kentucky bourbon pecan pie, even though they were selfish about the bourbon.

-So I drew inspiration from my experience with pecan pie, and I would serve this for dinner parties, and it would always make the guest go crazy!
-Like they all shared similar stories as my childhood, but with one bite, I converted them into believers.
+So, I drew inspiration from my experience with pecan pie.
+I would serve this for dinner parties, and it would always make the guests go crazy!
+They all shared similar stories as my childhood, but with one bite, I converted them into believers.

 What are the ingredients of pecan pie?

-Pecan pie is a Southern staple, especially since the majority of pecans produced in the United States are from Georgia.
-The pie is filled with a pecan filling made from dark corn syrup, brown sugar, butter, eggs, salt, and vanilla extract.
+Pecan pie is a Southern staple, especially since most pecans produced in the United States are from Georgia.
+The pie's filling is made from dark corn syrup, brown sugar, butter, eggs, salt, and vanilla extract.

 Key Ingredients

-Before you start whipping up this southern pecan pie, look at this list of ingredients to make sure you have everything you need for some delicious southern pecan pie.
+Before you start whipping up this homemade pecan pie, look at this list of ingredients to make sure you have everything you need for a delicious pie.

 Pecans

-The great thing about pecan pie is the options you have with your pecans.
-I like to use pecan halves, and others use chopped pecans, and the choice is solely yours.
+The great thing about pecan pie is your choice of pecans.
+I like pecan halves, and others use chopped pecans.

 Unsalted Butter